-Every program has different financial requirements.
 Typically eligibility is based on one’s income.
 Many programs use the federal poverty guidelines or some percentage thereof as income thresholds.
-For example, if one’s income is less than 300% of the federal poverty guideline (in 2012 this is $33,510), then they would qualify for assistance.
+For example, if one’s income is less than 300% of the federal poverty guideline (approximately $35,000 in 2014), then they would qualify for assistance.
 In real dollar terms, most programs have income maximums of between $20,000 - $30,000 for individuals, and for couples between $30,000 - $40,000.

 Some assistance programs have two-tiered eligibility requirements.
 For example, if your annual income is below $20,000 / year, the prescription or supplies might be completely free or if your income is under $30,000, you might receive a 75% price reduction.

 It is important to note income itself may not be the sole factor rather a patient’s out-of-pocket cost for a medication has an impact as well.
-Some medications, even with insurance, require patient co-payments of 100s or even 1000s of dollars per month.
+Some medications, even with insurance, require patient co-payments of $100s or even $1.000s per month.
 In these instances, eligibility decisions may be made by the gap between a participant’s income and their costs instead of based solely on their income.

 Some patient assistance programs require an individual to have insurance; others are only available to those without insurance.
 Therefore while insurance can be an eligibility factor, it is specific to the program.
 Note that some pharmaceutical companies may have different assistance programs entirely for persons who have and do not have insurance.

 Each patient assistance program has a different structure.
-Typically they provide assistance in one of the following ways.
+Typically they provide assistance in one of the following four ways:

-- Direct discounts at your pharmacy – the program has a direct relationship with the pharmacy and the discount is applied at the time of purchase.
+3) Direct discounts at your pharmacy – the program has a direct relationship with the pharmacy and the discount is applied at purchase.

-Each patient assistance program has its own timeline; processing and delivery of benefits can happen in as little as one week’s time or can take several months.
+Each patient assistance program has its own timeline as well.
+Processing and delivery of benefits can happen in as little as one week’s time or can take several months.

 Since these programs are designed for the financially needy, typically there is no cost to participate in the program.
 In the rare case where there is a fee, the net savings will more than cover the cost of the fee.